showSidebars ==

 AREA OF SPECIALISATION

-Social and cultural transformations in Asian cities
+Urban transformations, and social and cultural change in Asian cities

 PREVIOUS APPOINTMENTS